Successfully completed project ARTRAC

 There are a number of systems to detect pedestrians in the market.
 However, these combine radar and optical sensors and thus come with a high cost and therefore are available in middle class to high-end cars only.
 At the end of the project, the ARTRAC system was the first to use radar only allowing implementation also in compact cars.
 The demonstration vehicles used were a Volkswagen GTI and a Fiat 500L.

-ARTRAC has produced a video summarising the results of the project and presenting impressions from the final event.
+A video summarising the results of the project and presenting impressions from the final event can be found on the archived project website.

-Prof. Rohling, Technische Universität Hamburg Institute of Communications
+Prof. Rohling, Hamburg Univeristy of Technology Institute of Communications